sfpdecresc/EtrianOdysseyTAS/README.md

 # EtrianOdysseyTAS
 Etrian Odyssey I TAS Programming Language

-## WARNING
-I just changed what the emulator settings should be, and now the .dsm file isn't synced properly.
-If you want it to sync properly for the time being [until I re-optimize the TAS], use dynamic recompiling and set the block size to 100.

 ## What Is It?
 This is a simple programming language that compiles to DeSmuME's .dsm file.
 You write some code in this language, then compile it with the PHP tool, saving the output as a .dsm file that you then load into DeSmuME with Etrian Odyssey I running.